 Well, that is exactly what MacInCloud offers!
 Basically they rent out Mac machines over the internet on a time share basis.
 Even better, these Macs are obviously targeted towards (game) developers, as it comes pre-loaded with a ton of game development software.
 This sounds wonderful to me, as even though I own a Mac ( an iMac ), I am more often on the road than not and I have no desire to lug around two laptops with me.
 I’ve tried remote desktop’ing into my home Mac on occasion, but the experience was never all that nice.
 Let’s take a look at how well MacInCloud pull it off!

-If you are the type that flips ahead to ruin the ending, click here
+If you are the type that flips ahead to ruin the ending, scroll down to the verdict.

 What does it cost?

 Well, that depends.
 There are 4 ways to pay, and each one has a serious impact on the cost.
 First and most expensive, you can pay as you go, which as of the time this was written is 1$ per hour.
 Next, you can rent for the entire day for 8$.
 You can also rent by the week and month, these prices all depend on the amount of time you need per day.

 Here is a breakdown of prices for renting per week and month.